Beakies/AssignRegions/README.md

 # prepWSDB
- Script to assign regions to points in the WSDB
+ Scripts to format, check, and prepare data for upload to the WSDB and CSDB